logo

 ===========================

-On days when I frequently go back and forth between the field and the office at work, I walk a bit more.
+On days when I have to commute between the office and the field, I walk a little more.

-On days when I don't do that, I sit in the office for about 5-6 hours.
+On other days, I sit in the office for about 5-6 hours.

-Sometimes when I go to get coffee or drink water
+Sometimes when I go out for coffee or drink water

 2